danielmartincraig/surprisebuildweb2/PROJECT_SUMMARY.md

 ### Core Technologies
 - **Language**: Clojure 1.12.0
+- **Frontend**: ClojureScript with Reagent for React-based UI components
-- **Build Tools**: tools.deps with aliases for different environments
+- **Build Tools**: tools.deps with aliases for different environments, Shadow-CLJS for ClojureScript compilation
 - **Testing**: Cognitect test-runner with Peridot for integration tests
 - **Development**: Integrant REPL for interactive development